Get notified of page updates

 off

 Cancer risks may vary based on your specific mutation and family history.
 NCCN notes that some mutations (for example a mutation known as IIe157Thr) may be associated with lower breast cancer risks than other mutations.
 If you have tested positive for an inherited mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.
-Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.
+Note that when we use "men" and "male" we are referring to people assigned male at birth.
+When we use "women" and "female" we are referring to people assigned female at birth.

 Breast cancer risk